Dear friends of Greece,

-When travelling to Greece, it is advisable to bear in mind the following:
+When travelling to our country, it is advisable to bear in mind the following:

 As a consumer, you are protected by Greek consumer protection law for all transactions you make while travelling in the country.
 All enterprises, regardless of their nature (tourist or otherwise), are obliged to issue written receipts for the total amount they receive.
 Possession of a receipt safeguards the consumer in the event of any claim or dispute with the enterprises.
 Foreign visitors must ensure that they have valid medical cover before departing.